 If you’ve ever witnessed an accident, you know that the people involved can tend to act abnormally.
 Victims jump up from seemingly destructive impacts, witnesses shrug and move on, guilty parties split the scene.
-In this article, we want to share some things that you should keep in mind if you’re in an accident.
+In this article, we want to share some things that you should keep in mind if you’re in a Denver car accident.

 If You’re In an Accident, What Do You Do?